hquanvo/Simple-Expense-Tracker/README.md

 - As a user, I want to be able to **write a brief description** on the money spent, associated with the entry mentioned in the 1st bullet point, in the list.
 - As a user, I want to be able to **compare two different budget lists** in terms of **total money spent**, **money spent on which categories** and **generate a brief report** highlighting the differences between the two budget lists.
 - As a user, I want to be able to see an overall **summary** of my budget list, including the total amount of money spent and how much on each category.

+- As a user, I want to be able to save my budget lists with their respective entries into a file.
+- As a user, I want to be able to load my budget lists with their respective entries from a file.